nexmo-se/vcr-react-express-voice-outbound/README.md

 - **Subaccount Selection**: View and select from a list of available subaccounts.
 - **Subaccount Credential Input**: Enter subaccount API secret for secure access.
 - **LVN Management**: Fetch LVNs using subaccount's own credentials (following Vonage API best practices).
+- **LVN Cancel/Release**: Cancel or release LVNs that are no longer needed (with confirmation dialog).
+- **LVN Purchase**: Search for and buy new phone numbers for the subaccount with cost preview.
 - **Voice Application Management**: Create Vonage Voice Applications using subaccount credentials.
 - **Outbound Calling**: Make outbound calls using the selected LVN as the caller ID.
 - **Real-time Call Status**: View real-time call status updates in the UI (via webhook events).